MD-Meetup/spa-development-with-vuejs/README.md

 ## Problems we've encountered

+### Reactivity
+You're going to bash your head against a wall because you've fucked up the reactivity, no doubt, just know it happens, and its party of the Vue.js learning curve, read the [documentation](https://vuejs.org/v2/guide/reactivity.html) thoroughly.

 ### API Routing
 How are you going to tackle routing, we thought we'd be the smart ones, create an api endpoint that gives the front-end all routes by name and method.
 But did it work out?